-Nobody wants their car to breakdown, especially if it isn’t that old.
-You will find all kinds of advice on the Internet about how to get more miles out of your vehicle but to be honest, if you take care of your car it will take care of you.
+Nobody wants their car to break down, especially if it isn’t that old.
+You will find all kinds of advice on the Internet about how to get more miles out of your vehicle, but to be honest, if you take care of your car with preventative maintenance, it will take care of you.
 It really is that simple.
 Let us here at Clark’s Car Care explain further.

 1. Frequent Oil Changes Really Work

 The most common advice you’ll get is to have your vehicle’s oil changed frequently, and this works.
 Conventional motor oil should be changed every 3,000 miles; synthetic, every 5,000 to 7,500 miles.
-Clean motor oil prevents heat and friction and this extends the life of your engine parts, i.e. your car.
+Clean motor oil prevents heat and friction, which extends your engine parts’ life, i.e., your car.

 2. Change the Other Fluids, Too

 Don’t forget to change the other automotive fluids regularly, as well.
 Generally, brake fluid should be changed every 45,000 miles or three years.
 Transmission fluid, another crucial oil in your car, should be changed every 30,000 miles.
 You also need to change the antifreeze/coolant and power steering fluid.

 3. Replace the Filters